 You also need to know which marketing methods have a better chance of influencing your customers to take out their wallets.
 The more learned you are of the current trends, the easier it becomes for you to carve out an e-commerce marketing strategy that’s not only relevant but one that’s also highly effective.

-The good news is, there are a ton of websites out there that offer data and statistics to help you monitor and foresee trends.
+The good news is that there are a ton of websites out there that offer data and statistics to help you monitor and foresee trends.
 As you gain access to the data and predict patterns, you’ll be able to monitor and even foresee which marketing efforts are ideal to invest in.
-Let’s look now in detail at four of them that can make a real difference to your ecommerce business.
+Let’s look now in detail at four of them that can make a real difference to your e-commerce business.

 1. Artificial Intelligence

 There are several applications of Artificial Intelligence (AI) in e-commerce, including machine learning, and AI-based technologies designed to improve your customers’ user experience.

 For instance, AI can help you analyze customer behaviour and uncover patterns through machine learning, which can help you create more targeted ads for your consumers and make better business decisions (among other things).

 Another example of AI-based technologies in e-commerce is chatbots.
 Chatbots are excellent AI integrations to your e-commerce store because they are available 24/7 and can answer several of your customer queries promptly.
 Here’s what Levi’s chatbot Indigo looks like on their website.

 The chatbot shows an opening message to assist shoppers on the website in finding products, seeing the latest promotions, and even inviting users to ask questions.
 Since chatbots communicate to your customers based on pre-set scripts and rules, you can use them to perform actions in response to the specific activities of your website visitors.

 An example would be setting up your chatbot to pop up and offer discounts to your website visitors when they abandon their shopping carts.
 Remember that your customers come back to your website not just for your products and services, but also for the memorable experience.